-Built Environment 1

-Staff Contact: Prof J Haskell
+Built Environment 1 Staff Contact: Prof J Haskell CP5 S1 HPW2 Note/s: Compulsory.

 The intention is to develop an understanding of the relevance of man's 'culture' (that thing which his social, economic, political, religious and physical environment gives rise to) to the nature of buildings and settlements which he devises, and an appreciation of the architecture and building (in particular in terms of materials and construction) of those cultures which can be seen to be providing the line to modern 'western' building from as far back as 'the stone ages".